xiam/go-playground/README.md

 Welcome to the world of remote code execution!

-### Extending compilation services
+### Importing custom packages

-By default users won't be able to install or use packages that are not part of the Go standard library, in case you want to showcase a special package you'll have to create a slightly different docker image:
+Remember that playground users won't be able to install or use packages that are not part of the Go standard library, in case you want to showcase a special package you'll have to create a slightly different docker image on top of the sandbox or the unsafebox, see this `Dockerfile`:

 ```
 FROM xiam/go-playground/unsafebox